-

 Children’s Programming: $36 per child per service or $120 for all services.
 Free for New Shul Members.

-At The New Shul no one is excluded for financial reasons.
-Students, people on fixed income, unemployed or in need of financial aid.
-For arrangements, please email Executive Director Susan Meyers at susan@newshul.org.
+At The New Shul, no one is turned away for financial reasons.
+If you're a student, on a fixed income, unemployed, or need assistance, please email Executive Director Susan Meyers at susan@newshul.org.